 The exchange ratio is fixed, which means that it will not change between now and the closing date, regardless of whether the market price of either FIS common stock or Worldpay Class A common stock changes.
 Therefore, the value of the merger consideration will depend in part on the market price of FIS common stock at the effective time.
-The market price of FIS common stock has fluctuated since the date of the announcement of the merger agreement and will continue to fluctuate from the date of this joint proxy statement/prospectus to the date of the Worldpay special meeting, the date of the FIS special meeting, the date the merger is completed and thereafter.
+The market price of FIS common stock has fluctuated since the date of the announcement of the merger agreement and will continue to fluctuate from the date of this joint proxy statement/prospectus to the date of the Worldpay special meeting, the date the merger is completed and thereafter.
 The market price of FIS common stock, when received by Worldpay stockholders after the merger is completed, could be greater than, less than or the same as the market price of FIS common stock on the date of this joint proxy statement/prospectus or the date of the Worldpay special meeting.
 Accordingly, you should obtain current stock price quotations for FIS common stock and Worldpay Class A common stock before deciding how to vote with respect to or whether you vote on, or abstain from voting on, any of the proposals described in this joint proxy statement/prospectus.
-FIS common stock is traded on the NYSE under the symbol "WP".
+FIS common stock is traded on the NYSE under the symbol "FIS" and Worldpay Class A common stock is traded on the NYSE under the symbol "WP".
 Worldpay, on April 10, 2019, filed the Worldpay LSE delisting application.
 The delisting from the LSE took effect at or around 8:00 am (BST) on May 20, 2019.